Research & Innovation

 Research, development and innovation as a driving force

 We will achieve a climate-neutral future if we create something new and dare to try something new.
-We create new things through research and development (R&E) - by turning our ideas into reality and further improving what is already good.
+We create something new through research and development (R&D) - by turning our ideas into reality and further improving what is already good.
 We dare to do new things through innovation - by implementing planned and controlled change.
-These are also the main driving forces behind the restructuring of the energy system.
+These are also the main driving forces behind the reorganisation of the energy system.
 The competitiveness of our companies and Austria is inextricably linked to this.
 These changes cannot only be tried out in the laboratory; people are also an important part of this transformation.
-Often we hardly notice the improvements, but sometimes completely new things emerge and the new ideas have a disruptive effect (internet, smartphone ...).
+Often we hardly notice the improvements, but sometimes completely new things are created and the new ideas have a disruptive effect (internet, smartphone ...).

 Investing in the future pays off